Strasser-Pablo/scheduler-plugins/README.md

 ### For LLMs and Automation

-- Always use the `kind-deploy-test` target for end-to-end local validation.
+- Always use the `constantscore-full-test` target for end-to-end local validation of the ConstantScore plugin.
+- Use `make help` to see all available targets and configuration options.
 - Ensure all prerequisites (Docker, kind, kubectl) are met.
 - The Makefile is self-documenting; inspect it for more targets and details.